Acrylic Laser Engraving: All You Need to Know

 Diode Laser Engravers

-Diode lasers are generally compact and less expensive compared to diode laser engravers, making them an ideal choice for DIYers.
+Diode laser engravers are generally compact and less expensive compared to diode laser engravers, making them an ideal choice for DIYers.
 The pricing starts at $1,000 for entry-level engravers.

 However, diode lasers have a shorter wavelength, and they pass through transparent acrylics unabsorbed.
 They can only be engraved on colored or opaque acrylics.
-If you want to engrave on clear acrylic, you need to apply a masking layer on the top.
+If you want to engrave clear acrylic with a diode laser, you need to apply a masking layer on the top.

 As mentioned earlier, CO2 lasers are the best for engraving any type of acrylic. xTool P2 is one of the powerful and most popular laser engravers on the market.